lex-node/lex_node_cryptoLaw_emporium/autonomous-law-disclosure.md

 MetaLeX Pro has also performed significant work realted to the Lido ecosystem, and cyber•Fund is both a significant investor in the Lido ecosystem and the lead investor for MetaLeX Labs (see [MetaLeX fundraise announcement](https://www.coindesk.com/business/2024/05/24/crypto-governance-advisory-metalex-raises-275m/)).

-MetaleX Pro is receiving 1.3125% of the total circulating supply of $WLFI, the governance token of the World Liberty Financial  protocol.
-This is a locked, non-transferable token whose sole utility is voting in governance proposals for World Liberty Financial.
-We are being compensated for our firm's legal services to Axiom Management Group, LLC, the developers of the World Liberty Financial protocol.

 MetaLeX Pro has a SAFE and Token Warrant from [AI Layer](https://anvm.io/) received in exchange for legal work.

 <h2>Angel Investments</h2>